zapal-tech/cms/README.md

 [![](/github-banner.jpg)](https://www.zapal.tech)

-Welcome to the Zapal website repository!
+Welcome to the Zapal CMS repository!
 Zapal's front website is more than just a digital presence; it's a reflection of our unique style, core team, vision, mission, and the high-quality services we provide.
+So here is the our CMS in place, helping us to keep our website up-to-date and relevant!

-This repository contains all the code and assets used to build and maintain front-end part of our website.
+This repository contains all the code and assets used to build and maintain back-end (CMS) part of our website.

 ## 🚀 Live website